 Just as general consumers turn to Yelp to help them decide where to eat and shop, business software consumers turn to review sites as well.

 There are plenty of SaaS directories for listing your business and, since online customer reviews are growing in influence, it’s essential that you check these directories out.
 Some of the biggest names include:

 6. Finally, Run Ads

 Identify your ideal customer, run paid campaigns and target them on Adwords, Linkedin and Facebook.
 One thing to keep in mind, so that you don’t bust your budget, is to remember your long tail keywords.

 This is especially true for SaaS companies, who may be up against some very stiff competition.
 Let’s face it, there’s always a big dog who’s all but cornered the market in SaaS products and services.

 Then, if you want to up your SaaS marketing game, you’ll want to also set up remarketing campaigns on all platforms and social media sites.

 Now you’ve got your six steps and your work is cut out for you.
 Better get cracking, since gone are the days when marketers could get by without knowing about metrics, buyer’s journey, keyword-driven content, email nurturing campaigns, and all the ways to use powerful data to run targeted ads.

 If you’re feeling a tad overwhelmed, or if you feel your SaaS company can never compete in SEO, think again.
-SaaS business of all sizes are making steady progress with all these techniques I’ve outlined for you here.
-It’s a matter of studying your customer, learning your metrics, and creating a marketing strategy that fits your SaaS business to a tee.
+SaaS businesses of all sizes are making steady progress with all these techniques I’ve outlined for you here.
+It’s a matter of studying your customer, learning your metrics, and working with experienced SaaS marketing consultants that fit your SaaS business to a tee.